 You've probably heard the songs even if you haven't seen this biopic of P.T.
 Barnum, the legendary circus master and one of the original showman.
 Hugh Jackman stars in a fittingly entertaining slice of musical theatre that is sure to be on plenty of people's watch lists over the festive season.

 The masterful Gary Oldman guides us through Churchill's early days as he's forced to find his leadership feet while dealing with the looming threat of a Nazi invasion during the start of World War II.
 Be gripped and inspired in equal measure.

 Paul Giamatti and Damian Lewis star in this highly-rated drama about power politics in the world of New York high finance.
-All three seasons are live on Sky Q right now, and a fourth is in the pipeline for release in 2019.
+All four seasons are live on Sky Q right now, with the latest released earlier this year.

 Who doesn't like Jason Bateman?
 Exactly.
 Take a break from re-watching Arrested Development for the millionth time and enjoy instead this clever 2018 comedy.
 Perfect easy-watching entertainment and available in glorious Ultra HD.

-Six seasons speaks for itself (4, 5 and 6 are on Sky), and Ray Donovan has consistently delivered for those wanting a brooding anti-hero in the style of Tony Soprano.
+Six seasons speaks for itself (all six are on Sky), and Ray Donovan has consistently delivered for those wanting a brooding anti-hero in the style of Tony Soprano.
 And while writing something as clever, compelling and downright entertaining as The Sopranos is no easy task, Ray Donovan isn't too far off, showing the shady side of a Hollywood fixer for whom business and family life is never easy.

 Have you ever wondered if children's TV presenters are really that chirpy all the time?
 Perhaps Jim Carrey has too.
 Carrey is the kids' TV host who struggles to deal with daily life despite maintaining his upbeat exterior when it comes to the day job.
 Strong reviews for this new drama mean it's a fresh addition to our watch list.